Wilton Third-Degree Strangulation Lawyer

 - People currently or recently in a dating relationship

-When strangulation is alleged in a domestic situation, Wilton third-degree strangulation lawyers know that the court will impose a protective order restricting certain types of contact between the parties.
+When strangulation is alleged in a domestic situation, Wilton third-degree strangulation attorneys know that the court will impose a protective order restricting certain types of contact between the parties.

 A violation of one of the terms of the protective order constitutes a separate felony offense in addition to the strangulation charge.
 For this reason, it is vital to understand the terms of a protective order and how to comply with them.